KaichenQu/KaichenQu/README.md

 - 👋 Hi, I’m @KaichenQu
-- 👀 I’m interested in doing some full-stack coding
+- 👀 I’m interested in backend development, including system design, microservices, and cloud computing
-- 🌱 I’m currently learning in Master program of Northeastern University
+- 🌱 I’m currently pursuing a Master’s in Computer Science at Northeastern University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on backend projects, including API development, database optimization, and scalable architecture
-- 📫 How to reach me via email: KelsonQu@gmail.com
+- 📫 You can reach me via email: KelsonQu@outlook.com